setfire2/ioBroker.lgtvs/README.md

-LG WebOS SmartTV adapter for ioBroker
+LG WebOS SmartTV adapter for ioBroker with SSL support

 Remote controlling an LG WebOS SmartTV (2013 models and higher) from [ioBroker](https://www.iobroker.net).